Moyenne Island: History

 After 20 years of persistence, Grimshaw and Lafortune succeeded in making Moyenne Island a national park in its own right.
-The island is now known as Moyenne Island National Park, separate from the surrounding Sainte Anne Marine National Park.
+The island is now known as Moyenne Island National Park, surrounded by the St. Anne Marine National Park.
 Following Grimshaw's death in 2012, his friend Suketu Patel oversees the Moyenne Island Foundation, managing the island and fulfilling Grimshaw's vision of preserving the island's natural beauty.

 The island remains largely undeveloped, with a small restaurant and museum dedicated to Grimshaw.
 The fifty Aldabra giant tortoises roam freely.

 Administration

 The island belongs to Mont Fleuri District.

 Tourism

 Today, the island's main industry is tourism, and it is known for its beaches.
 Behind the restaurant is the local warden's house.